 Only three U.S. presidents have been formally impeached by Congress—Andrew Johnson, Bill Clinton and Donald Trump.
-So far, no U.S. president has ever been removed from office through impeachment.
+No U.S. president has ever been removed from office through impeachment.

 In addition to Johnson, Clinton and Trump, only one other U.S. president has faced formal impeachment inquiries in the House of Representatives: Richard Nixon.
+No U.S. president has ever been impeached twice.
 Many other presidents have been threatened with impeachment by political foes without gaining any real traction in Congress.

 The framers of the Constitution intentionally made it difficult for Congress to remove a sitting president.
 The impeachment process starts in the House of Representatives with a formal impeachment inquiry.
 If the House Judiciary Committee finds sufficient grounds, its members write and pass articles of impeachment, which then go to the full House for a vote.